Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 - *2017.09 - 2021.06*, Bachelor of Engineering, Southern University of Science and Technology.
 - *2019.08 - 2019.12*, Global Access Program, University of California, Berkeley.

-# 🎖 Honors and Awards
-- *2021* Excellent Graduate Award, Southern University of Science and Technology
-- *2021* Best Presentation Award in IEEE CASS Shanghai and Shenzhen Joint Workshop
-- *2020* **National Scholarship**, Ministry of Education of the PRC (The highest scholarship for Chinese undergraduates)
-- *2018, 2019* The First Prize of Outstanding Students in SUSTech (**Top 5%** in SUSTech)

 # 🔥 News
 - *2024.08*: Starting my PhD journey — wish me luck🍀!
 - *2024.04*: &nbsp;🎉🎉 Our paper "SoftAct: A High-Precision Softmax Architecture for Transformers with Nonlinear Functions Support" has been accepted by IEEE TCSVT!